Franfejq/tf-luna-driver/README.md

 ## 6.1.
 Minimum Range (Dead Zone)
 The sensor exhibits a dead zone between 0 cm and 20 cm.
 Optical reflections within this range exceed the timing window of the internal processor, resulting in erratic or invalid data.

 ## 6.2.
-Spatial Resolution and Multi-Path Errors (Ghost Readings)Due to the 2° beam divergence, the optical footprint expands relative to distance.
+Spatial Resolution and Multi-Path Errors (Ghost Readings)
+Due to the 2° beam divergence, the optical footprint expands relative to distance.
 If the beam is pointed at a corner or the edge of an object, the reflection is split across two different depths.
 The sensor averages these returns, yielding a "ghost reading" ($Dist_1 < Dist_{Output} < Dist_2$) that does not correlate to a physical surface.

 ## 6.3.
-Signal Attenuation and Dummy ValuesThe Amplitude data byte indicates signal reliability.
+Signal Attenuation and Dummy Values
+The Amplitude data byte indicates signal reliability.
 If the optical return is critically weak (Amplitude < 100), the sensor defaults to a dummy distance output of 0 cm.
 Firmware implementations must evaluate the amplitude threshold prior to utilizing the distance parameter to prevent false collision triggers.